MohittSharma27/Obstacle-Detection-Car/README.md

 IN2	D3
 IN3	D4
 IN4	D5

+# 🚀 Future Improvements

+Add Bluetooth or Wi-Fi control via app.

+Add IR sensors for line-following mode.

+Improve pathfinding using more advanced logic (e.g., A*).

+Add a buzzer for alerts.
 ENA (via jumper)	Always ON
 ENB (via jumper)	Always ON
 Motor Power (VCC)	Battery +